allegro/marathon-consul/README.md

 `marathon-consul` takes information provided by the Marathon event bus and forwards it to Consul's services.
-It also re-syncs all the information from Marathon to Consul on startup and repeat it in given interval.
+It also re-syncs all the information from Marathon to Consul on startup and repeats it with given interval.

-## Running
+## Running the program

 Just run `marathon-consul`.
 You can also add some [options](#options).